zdu-strong/mobx-react-use-autorun/README.md

       />
     })

-# Notes - Work together with typedjson
+# Notes - Work with typedjson

 Typedjson is a strongly typed reflection library.<br/>